dybdeskarphet/unixporn-top-tags/README.md

 # 📊 r/unixporn Top Tags

 This script is designed to analyze and aggregate the tags used in post titles on the [/r/unixporn](https://www.reddit.com/r/unixporn/) subreddit.
-It fetches posts from Reddit, extracts tags from post titles, normalizes them, and then counts their occurrences, outputting the result in a CSV file.
+It fetches posts from Reddit, extracts tags from post titles, normalizes them, and then counts their occurrences, outputting the result in a CSV file

 ## 🚀 Getting Started